Birth of a Novel

 By Ann Krebs

-“All the Light We Cannot See,” published by Scribner, is already
+“All the Light We Cannot See,” published by Scribner, hit the New

 As described on Doerr’s website, Marie-Laure lives with her father in Paris within walking distance of the Museum of Natural History, where he works.
 When she is 6, Marie-Laure goes blind, and her father builds her a model of their neighborhood so she can navigate the streets.
 When the Germans occupy Paris, father and daughter flee to Saint-Malo on the Brittany coast, where Marie-Laure’s agoraphobic great uncle lives in a house by the sea wall.